Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-lNpwyJr7lZc.md

 ---
-title: "Q&A: Any improvement for the Trucks so they can transport Fluids?"
+title: "September 15th, 2020 Livestream Q&A: Any improvement for the Trucks so they can transport Fluids?"
 date: "2020-09-15"
 layout: transcript
 topics: